 You may raise the matter with your immediate supervisor, manager or another senior supervisor within your division/business unit.

 A supervisor in receipt of a report must take the matter to a senior executive within the division/business unit, in accordance with the protocols regarding confidentiality set out.
 IGE employees or contractors may also report directly to a Whistleblower Protection Officer, as outlined below.

-Any person may make a report to Whistleblower Protection Officers
+Any person may make a report to Whistleblower Protection Officer

-You may report a matter to any of the following Officers:
+You may report a matter to any of the following Officer: